What is a petition?

 Procedure for seeking approval:

-Anyone can make a deputation at Council meetings in relation to an item on the Agenda.
+Anyone can make a deputation at an Agenda Briefing Forum in relation to an item on the Agenda.

-A person wishing to present a deputation must apply, in writing, to the Chief Executive Officer and the application must be received at least 5 hours prior to the advertised date of the meeting.
+A person wishing to present a deputation must apply in writing to the Chief Executive Officer and the application must be received by 1.30pm on the advertised date of the Agenda Forum Briefing meeting.

 The following information must be included: